RockLib/RockLib.Messaging/docs/Kafka.md

 ## KafkaSender

-The KafkaSender class can be directly instantiated and has the following parameters:
+The KafkaSender class can be directly instantiated one of two ways.

+The first has the following parameters:

 - name
   - The name of the instance of KafkaSender.